 According to a recent Twitter blog post, 40% of Twitter users have made a purchase because of a recommendation of an influencer.
 Considering the fact that there were 313 million Twitter users at last count, we are talking about a lot of people!
-So while we might understand the reasons to build relationships with influencers, we often get stuck on how to find Twitter influencers to build these relationships with.
+So while we might understand the reasons to build relationships with influencers, we often get stuck on how to find Twitter influencers, outreach to them and build these relationships.

 Here are seven clever ways to help with this.

 Though it might seem obvious, many people skip the step of doing a Google search to find influencers.
 Start by typing “top [your field] leaders.”
 In some industries, this will be enough to give your results.
 Here is an example of a search that I did for top business leaders:

 As you can see, there are easily 200 names from just one search.
 With a Google search, finding these lists is only the beginning.
 You will need to go through the lists and filter for relevant influencers.
 Then see if they are active on Twitter and have a sizable following and produce regular content.
 Bonus if you see them promoting other brands or products they like, or retweeting links and articles.
 You may find it helpful to create a spreadsheet to keep track of all this information.

 Granted, business leaders is something relatively easy to search for.
 If you are in a more niche industry (especially one that does not have a strong online focus) you might have to dig a little deeper.
 I did the same search for “top dental hygienist leaders” and got a list of dental hygiene schools.
 I also searched “list of dental hygienists” and didn’t find anything useful.
 Then I tried searching “industry leaders in dental today” and found great results.
 Try different variations of the keywords you are searching to see what comes up.